kheppenstall/bike-share/README.md

 * Iteration 6: Add information to the station dashboard using trip information, and create a trip dashboard with an analysis of trips taken.
 * Iteration 7: Allow users to enter weather information.
 * Iteration 8: Update the seed file to consume weather information.
-* Iteration 9: Update the trip dashboard with additional analytics regarding the relationship between weather and trips taken.
+* Iteration 9: Create a weather dashboard and update the trip dashboard with additional analytics regarding the relationship between weather and trips taken.

 ## Learning Goals